International Amphitheatre: History

-After an automobile swap show in March 1983, the venue closed its doors.
-This was widely seen as an end for the venue.
-It was sold to new ownership for a mere $250,000 and sat dormant for three years.
-During plans were floated to convert the venue into a sound stage.
-However, on November 28, 1987, the International Amphitheatre reopened with a game by the Loyola Ramblers college basketball team, who became tenants of the reopened Amphitheatre.
-Some repairs and improvements had been made to the facility.
-A greater $5 million renovation was planned at the time of its reopening, and it was intended that Loyola basketball would remain tenants of the venue for at least five years.
-However, for their 1989 season, Loyola had moved to the Rosemont Horizon after the Amphitheatre proved to be an unsatisfactory home venue to the team.
-The team had faced attendance as low as 500 spectators while playing at the facility.
+After an automobile swap show in 1983, the venue closed.
+It was sold to new owners for $250,000 and sat dormant.
+For the next three years, plans were floated to convert it into a sound stage.
+But on November 28, 1987, the International Amphitheatre reopened with a game by the Loyola Ramblers college basketball team, who became full-time tenants after repairs and improvements were made.
+A further $5 million renovation was planned, and it was intended that Loyola basketball would remain tenants for at least five years.
+However, in 1989, Loyola moved to the Rosemont Horizon after the team drew as few as 500 spectators to its games at the Amphitheatre.

-The sprawling venue was difficult to maintain and struggled to attract enough large events to pay for its own upkeep.
-It was eventually sold to promoters Cardenas & Fernandez and then the City of Chicago, which had no more success at attracting events than its previous owner.
-In August 1999, demolition of the International Amphitheatre began.
+The sprawling venue was difficult to maintain and struggled to attract enough events to pay for its upkeep.
+After passing through the hands of multiple owners, including the city, demolition commenced in August of 1999.
 An Aramark Uniform Services plant is located on the site once occupied by the Amphitheatre.
-Part of the former convention hall extension still remains standing and used by Lakeshore Beverage.
+Part of the former convention hall extension still remains standing and is occupied by Lakeshore Beverage.

 Events and tenants

-The original primary purpose of the arena was to host the North American International Livestock Exposition.
-This event would be held at the arena until several years after the Union Stock Yards closed in July 1971, when it left for Louisville, Kentucky.
+The North American International Livestock Exposition was held at the arena until several years after the Union Stock Yards closed in July 1971, when it relocated to Louisville, Kentucky.